-Color schemes are no fun without some built-in schemes that are ready to use and can be turned into themes.
+Themes are no fun without some built-in color schemes that are ready to use and can be turned into themes.
 FlexColorScheme comes bundled with 40 matching light and dark color schemes.
-You you can use them in your applications if you like.
+You can use them in your applications if you like.
 Below is a grid showing all the color schemes in light and dark mode.
 You can click on the thumbnails to open a high resolution version of each image.

 The built-in color schemes are all matching light and dark scheme pairs.
 Most of them are pretty conservative, but some are intentionally a bit more playful and bold.
 The first two color schemes are actually the Flutter and Material 2 Design Guide examples of light and dark color schemes, and the Flutter high contrast light and dark color versions as well.
 They have all received some new style suitable colors that do not exist in their Material 2 specs.
 This is needed to give them more colors when they are used in Material 3 based color schemes.
 The color scheme "Amber blue" is intended as a high-contrast theme, as an alternative to the built-in Material high contrast theme.

 The built-in schemes do not claim to be a "this selection fits all needs" collection.
 Nor do they claim to be more correct than any other color scheme.
 What fits your needs and looks good to you, is the right choice for your application and use case.

 You can make your own custom scheme totally from scratch, or use the built-in ones as a starting point and inspiration.
 You can re-use colors from existing schemes, via their const

 FlexColor name.
 All the color values in the color schemes are available as const values, so you can easily make new custom combinations using existing color scheme colors and add a few custom color values to the mix.